LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

 \paragraph{Final Exam Scheduling Dataset.} Our third domain addresses a large-scale university final exam scheduling problem.
-We generated a set $\mathcal{S}$ of 5,000 diverse, Pareto-optimal schedules using the ParEGO multi-objective optimization algorithm~\citep{knowles2006parego}, based on the mixed-integer programming methods in~\selfcitet{JoeYeCornell}.
-The quality of each schedule is evaluated against a comprehensive set of metrics to be minimized, as detailed in Appendix.
-The primary metric is \textbf{Direct Conflicts}, counting students with overlapping exams.
-A suite of metrics addresses \textbf{Exam Overload} by penalizing high-density patterns, such as five (\textit{Quints}), four (\textit{Quads}), or three (\textit{Triples}) consecutive exams, as well as near-consecutive patterns (e.g., \textit{Four in Five Slots}).
+We generated a set $\mathcal{S}$ of 4,938 diverse, Pareto-optimal schedules using the ParEGO multi-objective optimization algorithm~\cite{knowles2006parego}, based on the mixed-integer programming methods of~\cite{JoeYeCornell}.
+The quality of each schedule is evaluated against a comprehensive set of attributes to be minimized, listed in the extended arXiv version.
+The primary attribute is \textbf{Direct Conflicts}, counting students with overlapping exams.
+A suite of attributes addresses \textbf{Exam Overload} by penalizing high-density patterns, such as five (\textit{Quints}), four (\textit{Quads}), or three (\textit{Triples}) consecutive exams, as well as near-consecutive patterns (e.g., \textit{Four in Five Slots}).
 General student fatigue is measured by the total number of \textbf{Back-to-Back} exams, which are separated into \textit{Evening-to-Morning} and all \textit{Other} cases.
 Finally, the \textbf{Schedule Spread} is measured by the \textit{Average Time of Last Exam}.
-Together, these metrics capture the nuanced trade-offs between student workload, fairness, and logistical constraints.
+Together, these attributes capture the nuanced trade-offs between student workload, fairness, and logistical constraints.